RenderKit/ospray/doc/api.md

   : Filmic tone mapping curve parameters.
 Note that the curve includes an exposure bias to match 18% middle gray.

+#### Denoiser {-}

+OSPRay comes with a module that adds support for Intel® Open Image Denoise.
+This is provided as an optional module as it creates an additional project dependency at compile time.
+The module implements a "`denoiser`" frame operation, which denoises the entire frame before the frame is completed.

 Rendering
 ---------